junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "What?"
 Cas raises his eyebrows.

 "My soul."
 Dean draws small circles on his chest where the heart is, as if pointing at where his soul is.
-"That's... that's for connecting with my soul to help you heal, isn't?" *What else can it be?* His mind says.
+"That's... that's for connecting with my soul to help you heal, isn't it?" *What else can it be?* His mind says.

 Cas sighs, taking a step back, running a hand through his rustled hair.
-Dean finds it such an human move.
+Dean finds it such a human move.

-"No, it's not."
-Cas tells him.
+"No, it's not," Cas tells him.
 Dean doesn't understand.

 "It's not *just* to help me heal."
 Cas clarifies.
 "I hear it's human's expression for many things: appreciation, admiration, care."